catgoose/do-the-needful.nvim/README.md

   open_relative = true, -- open window after/before current window
   relative = "after", -- relative direction if open_relative = true
   -- after or before
+  hidden = false -- hiding tasks from picker makes sense if you are using them -- to compose jobs
 }
 ```